CyVerse-learning-materials/container_camp_workshop_2020/breakout/workflows.rst

 ..
 Note::

-Right-Click the below button and open in a new tab for quick launch of Snakemake VICE app.
+Right-Click the button below and login to CyVerse Discovery Environemnt for a quick launch of Snakemake VICE app.

 	|smake-vice|_